TertiusRoach/development-portfolio_1.00/src/front-end/README.md

 ## Folder Structure

-This is specific to the [front-end](https://github.com/TertiusRoach/development-portfolio_1.00/tree/main/src/front-end) structure.

-The guidance on recommended resolutions for various file formats are also sampled inside ~content folder to, offering insights into the reasoning behind specific image resolutions for consistency.
-With a focus on clear navigation and detailed references for each file format, this document is meticulously crafted to enhance the efficiency and quality of the front-end development process.
+This pertains specifically to the [front-end](https://github.com/TertiusRoach/development-portfolio_1.00/tree/main/src/front-end) structure.
+Insightful recommendations on optimal resolutions for different file formats are also provided within the ~content folder, offering a rationale for specific image resolutions to maintain consistency.
+Crafted with meticulous attention to detail, this document emphasizes clear navigation and provides comprehensive references for each file format, contributing to an elevated efficiency and quality in the front-end development process.

-to make for scalable projects. sizes and specifications

 ## Default Resolutions